Automattic/jetpack/docs/development-environment-cli-support.md

 ### NVM is available

-The `nvm` command is not _really_ needed but it's a tool that allows you to install multiple nvm versions.
+The `nvm` command is not _really_ needed but it's a tool that allows you to install multiple Node versions.

 You can also work with any global `node` command.